ModioYT/Ultimate-tic-tac-toe/README.md

   Loops from 0 to 9 and  if Scores[i] is not equal to -999999 add the Scores[i] value to AVG , finally returns AVG.</li>
   <li>1All function :takes one parameter (int index), define a vector of type int with size zero called emp and calls the function AvailableBoard with parameter index if the result was true returns emp, otherwise calls the Empty function from B[index-1] , assign it to emp  and returns emp.</li>
   <li><h3>Minimax function (Alpha Beta Pruning ) : takes six parameters (int table, int Index, int Depth, int alpha, int beta, bool Turn)</h3>
-  First of all, we defined int Max = - INT_MAX, Min = INT_MAX, the base case is if the Depth = zero, it returns the result of calling the function Calculator , If the Turn was one:
+  First of all, we defined int Max = - INT_MAX, Min = INT_MAX, the base case is if the Depth = zero, it returns the result of calling the function Calculator.
+  <h4> If the Turn was one:<h4>
     <ul>
       <li>Calls the function play in the object B[table] and sends Index and Turn.</li>
       <li>Calls the CheckerBoard function.</li>